-Givat Haviva International School is an authorized IB World School for the Diploma Programme
+Givat Haviva International School is an authorized IB World School for the Diploma Programme.

-IB World Schools share a common philosophy, a commitment to high quality, challenging, international education that GHIS believes is important for students
+IB World Schools share a common philosophy, a commitment to high quality, challenging, international education that GHIS believes is important for students.

-The IB Diploma Program
+The IB Diploma Programme

 It is not only the content of the study but the IB approach to learning that makes the program so groundbreaking.
-IB diploma students:

 - Study at least two languages and increase understanding of cultures, including their own.